-Mostly, I’ll just simply sit beside one and chill out under its magnificent presence.
+Mostly, I’ll just simply sit beside one and chill out underneath its magnificent presence.

-It’s highly therapeutic for the both of us: the tree and me.
+It’s highly therapeutic for the both of us: me and the tree.

 There’s a beautiful symbiotic relationship between trees and humans.
-We can’t live without each other.
+We simply cannot live healthfully without each other.

 Humans (and other life forms) exhale carbon dioxide.
-The trees absorb that gas and magically transform it into our oxygen.
+Trees absorb that gas and magically transform it into our oxygen.

 According to scientific studies the trees are our life support system.
 “A single mature tree can absorb carbon dioxide at a rate of 48 lbs. per year and release enough oxygen back into the atmosphere to support 2 human beings.”

 Trees act as a natural filter cleaning pollutants from the air.
 They also naturally cool the air.
-On a hot summer day, take the opportunity to sit in the shade of a large Oak or Maple tree, and you’ll see just how cool the area underneath it is.
+On a hot summer day, take the opportunity to sit under the shade of a large Oak or Maple tree, and you’ll see just how cool the area beneath it’s canopy is.

 Trees not only benefit us humans, they also provide free housing for the birds, squirrels, and many other creatures.